john-rodewald/ekg-core/Tutorial.md

    the gauge metric type.

-1. The `sampleAll` function iterates through all of the metrics registered to the store, runs their sampling actions, and collects the results.
+1. The `sampleAll` function iterates through all of the metrics registered to the store, runs their sampling actions in turn, and collects the results.
 Note that sampling is _not_ atomic: While each metric will be retrieved atomically, the sample is not an atomic snapshot of the system as a whole.

 ## Adding tags to metrics

 `ekg-core` has a multi-dimensional data model, like [Prometheus](https://prometheus.io).
-In this data model, metrics may be annotated by sets of key-value pairs called **tags** or **tag sets**.
+In this data model, metrics may be annotated by a **tag set**, which is a set of key-value pairs called **tags**.
 Tags are useful for convenient filtering and aggregation of metric data.
 In `ekg-core`, metrics are identified by both their name _and_ their tag set, so metrics with the same name but different tag sets are distinct